google/error-prone/docs/inlineme.md

 Both static imports and non-static imports are supported in the replacement code.

-Expand the zippies below to see examples of how to use `@InlineMe`:
+See the usage examples below:

 ### Instance method with no new imports